GridOPTICS/GOSS-Tutorial/README.md

 #### Presented at the _3rd Workshop on Next-Generation Analytics for the Future Power Grid_ July 16th 2014

+Assumed installed software: a Git client and Maven

 For the following instructions $ROOT will be ~/git in linux, %USERPROFILE%\git on windows.
 For the rest of the tutorial / will be used as the default path separator.
 This tutorial assumes that $ROOT exists.
 The [] brackets are used when a file extension is necessary for windows .bat files.

 1. Open a Terminal (cmd) window and change the working directory to $ROOT
 	* git clone https://github.com/GridOPTICS/GOSS-Tutorial.git
 	* git clone https://github.com/GridOPTICS/GOSS.git

 2. Modify the goss.properties file in $ROOT/GOSS the root of the GOSS repository to fit your connection criteria.
+As we expect this tutorial to be done on your local environment we expect no changes to this file.
 	* Currently this file has non-sensitive password and connection data.

-3. Copy $ROOT/goss.properties file to ~/.goss/goss.properties
+3. Copy $ROOT/goss.properties file to ~/.goss/goss.properties.
+This done using the following command.
 	* execute $ROOT/copy-props[.bat]

 4. Build GOSS and GOSS-Tutorial via maven